How to Create a PTO Policy Blog Feature

 Paid sick leaves or medical leaves are available for employees to take care of their health or recover from an injury.
 It usually works in an accrual method, where employees earn one hour of sick time for every 30-50 hours worked, depending on the policy.

-Even though there is no federal law in the US for providing sick leaves to employees, many states, including Arizona, California, New York, and Massachusetts have passed local laws to make paid sick leave mandatory for employees.
-You need to check the state laws before drafting a PTO policy.
+Even though there is no federal law in the US requiring companies to provide sick leave to employees, many states, including Arizona, California, New York, and Massachusetts, have passed local laws to make paid sick leave mandatory.
+You need to check all applicable State laws before drafting a PTO policy.

 Public holidays